ekuiter/torte/README.md

 If you are looking for a curated collection of feature models from various domains, have a look at our [feature-model-benchmark](https://github.com/SoftVarE-Group/feature-model-benchmark).

 If you have any feedback, please contact me at [kuiter@ovgu.de](mailto:kuiter@ovgu.de).
+New issues, pull requests, or any other kinds of feedback are always welcome.

 ## License